Ibexian/EastMeetsKitchen/_posts/2017-07-08-vegan-dim-sum-steamed-sticky-rice-in-lotus-leaf.md

     feature: 330-1.jpg
 ---

-If I had a favorite dim sum item I ordered as a kid, it would be "luo mai gai"
-- stick rice filled with chicken, mushrooms and Chinese sausage all wrapped and perfumed in a lotus leaf.
+If I had a favorite dim sum item I ordered as a kid, it would be "luo mai gai"-stick rice filled with chicken, mushrooms and Chinese sausage all wrapped and perfumed in a lotus leaf.
 I loved luo mai gai-s because they were substantial, kept me full and had all of these wonderful treasures inside.
 I could always tell when the carts were bringing them by because it smelled of fragrant lotus leaves.
 <figure>
 <img src="/images/329-3.jpg">
 </figure>